-(9) A registered water use permit enlargement area application shall be officially accepted for consideration of approval unless the water use permit area applied for is fully within an area:
+(8) A registered water use permit enlargement area application shall be officially accepted for consideration of approval unless the water use permit area applied for is fully within an area-

-- (a) currently held under an exploration licence, mining lease, small-scale mining lease, quarry lease, or water use permit held by someone other than the applicant; or - (b) closed to mining operations under the Act, these Regulations or any other law in which case the application shall be null and void; the Mining Cadastre Office shall, in writing, notify the applicant that the application is incomplete within 7 days of the application registration date, and the date of such notification shall be recorded in the General Register.
+(a) currently held under an exploration licence, mining lease, small-scale mining lease, quarry lease, or water use permit held by someone other than the applicant ; or

+(b) closed to mining operations under the Act, these Regulations or any other law in which case the application shall be null and void; the Mining Cadastre Office shall, in writing, notify the applicant that the application is incomplete within 7 days of the application registration date, and the date of such notification shall be recorded in the General Register.

-(10) Where there is any overlap between the area applied for in a water use permit enlargement area application and any area which:
+(9) Where there is any overlap between the area applied for in a water use permit enlargement area application and any area which-

-- (a) is subject to a current exploration licence, small-scale mining lease, mining lease, quarry lease, or water use permit not held by the applicant; - (b) is closed to mining operations;
+(a) is subject to a current exploration licence, small-scale mining lease, mining lease, quarry lease, or water use permit not held by the applicant ;

-(c) has been applied for by any applicant for any mineral title, other than a reconnaissance permit, and such application is not yet decided and was registered earlier in time than the water use permit application; the area of such overlap shall be excluded from the water use permit enlargement area application, and the Mining Cadastre Office shall, in writing, notify the water use permit enlargement area applicant, within 7 days from the application registration date, requesting that the water use permit enlargement area applicant.
+(c) has been applied for by any applicant for any mineral title, other than a reconnaissance permit, and such application is not yet decided and was registered earlier in time than the water use permit application; the area of such overlap shall be excluded from the water use permit enlargement area application, and the Mining Cadastre Office shall, in writing, notify the water use permit enlargement area application area applicant, within 7 days from the application registration date, requesting that the water use permit enlargement area applicant to amend the area applied for in the application.

-(11) Upon receipt of a notice under sub-regulation (10) of this Regulation, an applicant shall modify the application to redefine the water use permit enlargement area application in such a way as to avoid the overlap.
+(10) Upon receipt of a notice under sub-regulation (10) of this Regulation, an applicant shall modify the application to redefine the water use permit enlargement area application in such a way as to avoid the overlap.

-(12) When a water use permit enlargement area application is modified to redefine the application area, the redefined application area shall be recorded in the Cadastral Maps.
+(11) When a water use permit enlargement area application is modified to redefine the application area, the redefined application area shall be recorded in the Cadastral Maps.

-(13) In the review of water use permits enlargement area application, the Director General may:
+(12) In the review of water use permits enlargement area application, the Director General may-

-- (a) request the applicant to correct any defects or omissions; - (b) confirm the information provided in the application; - (c) consult with other specialists as necessary; - (d) consult other relevant government entities; - (e) propose a smaller permit area than applied for where such area exceeds the area reasonably required for the purposes of the Permit; and - (f) propose alterations in the application.
+(e) propose a smaller permit area than applied for where such area exceeds the area reasonably required for the purposes of the Permit ; and

+(f) propose alterations in the application.

-(14) The failure of an applicant to provide any of the information requested pursuant to sub-regulation (13) (a) of this Regulation within 7 days, or the lack of clarity in the provision of such information, shall render the application incomplete, and the Mining Cadastre Office shall in such a case:
+(13) The failure of an applicant to provide any of the information requested pursuant to sub-regulation (13) (a) of this Regulation within 7 days, or the lack of clarity in the provision of such information, shall render the application incomplete, and the Mining Cadastre Office shall in such a case-

-- (a) in writing, notify the applicant that the application is rejected; and - (b) record the date of such notification in the General Register.
+(a) in writing, notify the applicant that the application is rejected; and

-(15) Upon receipt of a water use permit enlargement area application, the Mining Cadastre Office shall publish notice of the application in the Gazette and post the application, in a conspicuous place, at the Central and respective Zonal Mining Cadastre Offices, and the notice shall:
+(14) Upon receipt of a water use permit enlargement area application, the Mining Cadastre Office shall publish notice of the application in the Gazette and post the application, in a conspicuous place, at the Central and respective Zonal Mining Cadastre Offices, and the notice shall-

-- (a) announce the submission of the application giving the details of the proposed water use area; and - (b) advise that any party who might be prejudiced by the grant of the application may register any protest at the Central or Zonal Mining Cadastre Office within a period of 30 days from the date of the notice.
+(a) announce the submission of the application giving the details of the proposed water use area; and

+(b) advise that any party who might be prejudiced by the grant of the application may register any protest at the Central or Zonal Mining Cadastre Office within a period of 30 days from the date of the notice.

-(16) The Director General shall not approve a water use permit enlargement area application until after the expiration of one month from the date the notice required under sub-regulation (15) of this Regulation appeared in the Gazette or Newspaper and by notice posted in the Central Mining Cadastre Office and the respective Zonal Mining Cadastre Offices.
+(15) The Director General shall not approve a water use permit enlargement area application until after the expiration of one month from the date the notice required under sub-regulation (15) of this Regulation appeared in the Gazette or Newspaper and by notice posted in the Central Mining Cadastre Office and the respective Zonal Mining Cadastre Offices.